Sleeping in the 21st century

 Eight Sleep Tracker

 Eight’s ‘smart’ credentials came via the two piezoelectric sensors embedded into the mattress cover which can measure your heart rate, breathing and body movement.
-Eight uses ballistocardiography, a non-invasive technique which is shared by several other in-bed sleep trackers including Beddit, Withings Aura and Emfit QS.
+Eight uses ballistocardiography, a non-invasive technique which is shared by several other in-bed sleep trackers including Beddit, Withings Sleep and Emfit QS.

 As well as measuring your body metrics, Eight also has sensors that can monitor your bedroom environment conditions (ambient light levels, temperature, humidity, noise level).
 Attached to the mattress cover is the Hub which stores and processes your sleep data, then uploads it to the ‘cloud’ where further analysis takes place, the end result of which is pushed to your phone in the accompanying Eight app.